Exploring our local treasures of Northumberland

 I was putting up with a lot of teasing from the lads watching this photo-shoot!
 Phantoms are big when you sit on top of them!

 But our Phantoms from Yeovilton broke the world record three times running with our superior Rolls Royce engines, the company were so pleased they presented a Rolls Royce car to 892 squadron for their use for a year in recognition!
-I had my photo taken posed in front of the car with the Phantoms in the background; it was in one of the newspapers at the time.
+I had my photo taken posed in front of the car with the Phantoms in the background; it was in The Illustrated London News at the time.
+(Photo is at the top of this age).

 The highlight for me was being asked (ordered) to open the Air Day 1969, perched on my Phantom, which was fixed to a trolley usually used for ammo I believe, towed by a tractor along the main runway, waving to the crowds!